 The Stable Classroom

-In 2020 we finally got planning approval for the development that will bring the dream of an outdoor learning facility to life – the creation of the Stable Classroom.
-Designed around the old stable and cart room building the plan is to create a classroom/meeting room that will be able to accommodate groups of around 35-40.
-Next to this room will be a separate area with toilets, including a fully accessible disabled toilet, and storage facilities which will be shared between the Stable Classroom and the Bothy.
+In 2020 we finally got planning approval for the development that would bring the dream of an outdoor learning facility to life – the creation of the Stable Classroom.
+Designed around the old stable and cart room building the plan was to create a classroom/meeting room that would be able to accommodate groups of around 35-40.
+Next to this room would be a separate area with toilets, including a fully accessible disabled toilet, and storage facilities shared between the Stable Classroom and the Bothy.

-The overall project will cost around £100,000 and we are immensely grateful to
+The overall project cost around £120,000 and we are immensely grateful to

 and all the private individuals that have donated to the cause.

-Once completed the facilities will be available for hire by other groups, outwith time allocated for the schools, for a small fee to cover electricity costs and a contribution to maintenance.
+Having completed the facilities they are now available for hire by other groups, outwith time allocated for the schools, for a small fee to cover electricity costs and a contribution to maintenance.

 Return to The Project